Intelligent-Imaging-Center/HMI-LUSC/README.md

 **Output:**
 The output folder would contain the following subfolders:
 - cell_labels, cell-level labels, where 0,1,2,3 are corresponding to non-cell(black), nonill-cell(red), ill cell(green) and background(blue) region.
 You can consider it as instance segmantation for cell.
-- datacubes, preprocessed hyperspectral datacubes in [0,1] range.
+- datacubes, preprocessed hyperspectral datacubes.
 - labels, coarse labels originally provided by pathologists, where 0 indicating non-ill and 1 indicating ill.
 - rgbs, mainly used for visual check and neccessary for cell-level label generation interface we designed